jing-xiang/tp/docs/DeveloperGuide.md

 *Data Storage:*

 Each `StorageHandler` instance creates `members.txt` and `transactions.txt` in their respective subdirectories based on the name of the `Group`.
-The file formats are as follows.
+The file formats are as follows, with samples provided.

 * `members.txt`